-Joe acknowledged the warning with a brief nod.
+Joe acknowledged the warning with a raised hand.
 ‘I know.
 You do what you need to do.’

 The night was quiet now after the noise of the raid – the only sound was the echo of his footsteps, crunching occasionally over broken glass.
 A distant glow of orange low in the sky showed where Silvertown and the docks had got it again.

 As he turned into Tennyson Street the moonlight was bright enough to show him the white silk parachute draped over the half-demolished roof of number forty-eight.
 Across the road, the young lieutenant was walking parallel with him – for a brief moment, Joe wondered what the other man was thinking.
-Of his parents, maybe a wife or sweetheart – or was he just focussed on what was waiting for him a few more yards down the street?
+Of his parents, maybe a wife or sweetheart?
+Or was he just focused on what was waiting for him a few more yards ahead?

 Joe drew in a deep breath, steeling himself to keep walking, not to let himself visualise the great grey hulk of the landmine behind those broken windows… Ticking…

 Number forty-five was a neat little house.
 The front door might need a coat of paint, but the brass was polished and the step was spotlessly clean.
 Someone was house-proud.
 He grasped the knocker, and rapped loudly.

 It was a moment before the door opened.
 In the dark, he could see only a pale, rather care-worn face – but then aren’t we all care-worn, after four long years of war?
 He shone his shielded torch at his own face.